Autonomous-driving synthetic data augmentation

 AtteConDA

-A multi-condition diffusion framework that keeps road-scene structure while changing appearance — and makes condition conflict suppression explicit through PAM (Patch-wise Adaptation Module).
+AtteConDA keeps road-scene structure while changing appearance, and makes conflict suppression among semantic segmentation, depth, and edge conditions explicit through PAM.

 Why this project exists